vietlong1011/AdminSystem/MySQL/docs/Tạo_user_và_phân_quyền.md

 mysql> FLUSH PRIVILEGES;
 mysql> quit

+5.1 (note) .if you in skip-grant-tables mode in mysqld_safe:
+	UPDATE mysql.user SET authentication_string=null WHERE User='root';
+	FLUSH PRIVILEGES;
+	exit;
+and then, in terminal:
+mysql -u root
+in mysql:
+	ALTER USER 'root'@'localhost' IDENTIFIED WITH caching_sha2_password BY 'yourpasswd';

 *** Edit ***
 As mentioned my shokulei in the comments, for 5.7.6 and later, you should use mysql> ALTER USER 'root'@'localhost' IDENTIFIED BY 'MyNewPass';